-What role does the Holy Spirit play in your life?
-Is there any room in your prayers for praying for revival and a fresh outpouring of the Spirit?
-In a powerful and sober demeanor, Dr. Martyn Lloyd-Jones discusses the outlook of the Church in his day in this sermon on Acts 2:11.
-The Church waxes and wanes throughout church history: at times in strength spreading forth in holiness and evangelism, reaching far and wide to exclaim the glories of her great God and Savior Jesus Christ.
+What role does the Holy Spirit play in one’s life?
+Is there any room in prayers for praying for revival and a fresh outpouring of the Spirit?
+In this sermon on the wonderful works of God from Acts 2:11, Dr. Martyn Lloyd-Jones discusses the outlook of the church in his day.
+The church waxes and wanes throughout church history.
+At times it is strong in spreading forth in holiness and evangelism, reaching far and wide to exclaim the glories of her great God and Savior Jesus Christ.
 And yet at other times it wanes in want for a glimpse of the power of God in the manifestation of the Holy Spirit.
-Dr. Lloyd-Jones points out that throughout the Old and New Testaments the focus of the Bible is on the mighty acts of God; in fact, at Pentecost what was heard in a multitude of languages was the mighty acts of God.
-Moreover, he points out that the Church has reserved little room to pray for revival and a fresh outpouring of the Holy Spirit with power.
-He implicates this rejection as the main reason for the weaknesses of the Church in the modern day.
-Have you closed yourself off from the possibility of revival?
+Dr. Lloyd-Jones points out that throughout the Old and New Testaments, the focus of the Bible is on the mighty acts of God.
+At Pentecost the mighty acts of God were heard in a multitude of languages.
+Moreover, he points out that the church has reserved little room to pray for revival and a fresh outpouring of the Holy Spirit with power.
+He implicates this rejection as the main reason for the weaknesses of the church in the modern day, closing itself off from the possibility of revival.

 About Dr. Martyn Lloyd-Jones